cirosantilli/db/mysql.md

     select * from db.tbl;
     sElEct * fRoM db.tbl;

 The most common convention is however to use upper case for built-in commands, and lowercase for names given to tables, allowing to distinguish between both easily, while allowing names to be all lowercase, as is usually the convention for variable names in most modern programming languages.

-#quotation types
+#Quotation types

 There are three types of quotations in MySQL: